HTTP-RPC/Kilo/README.md

 * `RequestMethod` - annotation that associates an HTTP verb with a service method
 * `ResourcePath` - annotation that associates a resource path with a service method

 The server JAR can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
-It requires the Java client library but otherwise has no dependencies.
+The Java client library and Java 8 or later are required.

 ## DispatcherServlet
 `DispatcherServlet` is an abstract base class for REST services.
 Service operations are defined by adding public methods to a concrete service implementation.